PanVidla/car-database-v2/README.md

 * CHANGE: The "Add instance" button in a Game-specific Instance overview should lead to creation of a car for the game in question.
 * FIX: Prevent cars from copying text and images twice when making a second copy of one car.

+### Need for Speed III: Hot Pursuit
+* ADD: Add the option to add text and images to NFS3 events and tracks.

 ### Need for Speed: Road Challenge
 * ADD: The ability to add, edit, delete and view NFS4 instances.